Endocrine, Head & Neck Pathology Fellowship

 - Elective time for focused subspecialty rotations in areas such as dermatopathology, hematopathology, bone and soft tissue pathology, ophthalmic pathology, among others

-Stipends commensurate with hospital policy.
+Stipends and benefits are commensurate with hospital policy.

 Manju L. Prasad, M.D.